 The bad news?
 It’s tough to develop this skill on purpose.
 Problem-solving skills often come with experience.
 But whenever you get the chance to investigate, jump on it!

 Earlier, we mentioned how your customers have pain points.
 You’ll need to communicate how your product can solve those with empathy—while also having a genuine desire to help.

 An example of that in practice is when creating buyer personas.
 Pain points are a key part of these documents, but you shouldn’t make them up off the top of your head.
 You’ll need to talk to your customers one-on-one to dig deep into the problems they’re struggling with.

 That isn’t possible without a genuine desire to help.

 How do I start building my skills as a product marketer?

-Now you’ve got the list of skills to develop, it’s time to start working on them.
+Now that you’ve got a list of skills to develop, it’s time to start working on them.

 But how do you build your skills?
 It’s tough to build on things you don’t enjoy (like writing)—and even tougher if you don’t have a product marketing role to practice in.